openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step5.md

 ## Inspecting 'operator-sdk new' results

-Inspect the memcached-operator directory structure for yourself, and then change into it.
+Inspect the memcached-operator directory structure for yourself with 'tree', and then 'cd' into it.

 `tree memcached-operator`{{execute}}